oanegros/MicroscopyNodes/README.md

 Download:

 - Download blender from https://www.blender.org/download/.
-You need version 3.5 or 3.6 for the tif loader Add-On.
-Blender 4.0 support is coming soon
+Download Blender 4.0.x for the newest version of tif2blender.
+Blender 3.5 and 3.6 are also supported in different releases, so please check on the releases page!

 - Download the tif loader zip file from the [releases page](https://github.com/oanegros/tif2blender/releases).